 Implementation Action Responsibility Priority/ Timeline Measure of Success 2 Identify possible locations for a formal park-and-ride lot in Woodbury.
-Planning Commission Planning High 1 - 3 Years Medium A list of 4 possible existing lots will be created and discussed at a public meeting.
-Planning Commission Continue support of, and maintain a town representative on the regional Consolidated Union District (CUD), CV Fiber or other contractor(s) in the deployment of high-speed broadband connectivity.
-Commission 3 - 6 Years will devote a public meeting to discussing the telecommunication needs of the community and the opportunities to improve access.
+Continue support of, and maintain a town representative on the regional Consolidated Union District (CUD), CV Fiber or other contractor(s) in the deployment of high-speed Planning Commission Planning Commission High 1 - 3 Years Medium 3 - 6 Years A list of 4 possible existing lots will be created and discussed at a public meeting.
+Planning Commission will devote a public meeting to discussing the telecommunication needs of the broadband connectivity. community and the opportunities to improve access.
 Representation on CV Fiber CUD board.
 3 Promote the Go Vermont webpage on the official Woodbury website.
 Website Administrator High 1 Year A link to the Go Vermont webpage is added to Woodbury's municipal website.